Calcit Volley (women's)

 Odbojkarski klub Kamnik (Kamnik Volleyball Club), known as Calcit Volley or Calcit Kamnik due to sponsorship reasons, is a Slovenian women's volleyball team from Kamnik.
 The team competes in the Slovenian Volleyball League and in MEVZA League.

 History

-In 2015, the women's section of Calcit Volley merged with OK Vital, relocated to Ljubljana and renamed as Calcit Ljubljana.
+In 2015, the women's section of Calcit Volley merged with OK Vital, relocated from Kamnik to Ljubljana and renamed as Calcit Ljubljana.
 The club returned to Kamnik after the 2016–17 season.